ianepperson/filestorage/README.md

 You would normally perform this configuration after all files have been imported but before your app starts up.
 Different servers (Pyramid/Django/Starlette) will have different mechanisms for this.

-Now you can try to save some data into the dummy handler and watch it work:
+Now you can try to save some data into the store and watch it work:

 ```python
 store.save_data(filename='file.txt', data=b'spamity spam')